PETROENG 7038 - Well Testing & Pressure Transient Analysis

 General Course Information

-Course Code PETROENG 7038 Course Well Testing & Pressure Transient Analysis Coordinating Unit Australian School of Petroleum Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive short course of lectures, seminars Assumed Knowledge Relevant industry experience or courses equivalent to MATHS 1012, MATHS 2201, MATHS 2104, PHYSICS 1100, PETROENG 2009, MECH ENG 2021, PETROENG 3025, COMP SCI 1201 Course Description Understanding of basic assumptions of the models, used for test interpretation, fluency in formulation of interpretation problem as inverse and forward problems, understanding analytical solutions and their approximations, knowing areas of solution validity is the key to successful work in well test planning, design and interpretation.
-Therefore, the purpose of this course is to teach basics of well test analysis.
+Course Code PETROENG 7038 Course Well Testing & Pressure Transient Analysis Coordinating Unit Australian School of Petroleum Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive short course of lectures, seminars Available for Study Abroad and Exchange Y Assumed Knowledge Relevant industry experience or courses equivalent to MATHS 1012, MATHS 2201, MATHS 2104, PHYSICS 1100, PETROENG 2009, MECH ENG 2021, PETROENG 3025, COMP SCI 1201 Course Description The course first introduces the purpose of well testing and the basic methodology.
+The theory and fundamental equations, as well as various understanding analytical solutions are covered before introducing specific analysis techniques for homogeneous oil and gas reservoirs.
+Non-homogeneous situations and more advanced topics are also covered.
+Assumptions made in deriving equations and solutions and models used in test interpretation are stressed.
+Operational aspects are covered in terms of test design and use of specialised testing equipment.
 The course covers well test objectives and concepts; fluid flow equations and fundamental solutions; classical methods for drawdown and build-up analysis, bounded reservoirs, gas well testing, dual-porosity, hydraulic fractures, interference and pulse testing, test design.

 Overview of practical methods, some field examples and browsing the commercial software will introduce students into practice of well testing and pressure transient analysis.